White Bluff VFD

 WB has a dedicated group of members of the fire department who respond with our fire department to any fire that may take several hours to get under control.

-They also respond outside of WB to assist area VFD.
+They also respond outside of WB to anywhere in Hill County.
 They bring food, water, and Gatorade and also ensure the Firefighters have an area to cool off if needed.

 Several of our members are medically trained to check on the Firefighters if need be.